mrunmayeekumthekar123/AidFirst/README.md

 AidFirst is a voice-first, multilingual medical assessment tool that:

 - **Understands any input** — voice memo, photo, or typed text
-- **Speaks any language** — Hindi, English, Hinglish, or mixed
+- **Speaks any language** — understands 140+ languages, responds in Hindi or English
 - **Asks intelligent follow-up questions** to understand the situation
 - **Assesses seriousness** — Monitor, See a Doctor, or Emergency
 - **Gives clear instructions** in the caregiver's own language
 - **Works offline** — runs entirely on-device using Gemma 4 E4B

 It does not diagnose.
-It helps untrained people understand what is happening and what to do next.
+It does not replace a doctor.
+It fills the gap between "something is wrong" and "I know what to do next."

 ---

 ## Why I Built This

 My grandfather passed away two months ago.
 He was 85, had Parkinson's, and had suffered multiple brain strokes.
-After six weeks in hospital he was brought home, completely dependent on a caregiver.

-One night he started coughing.
-His breathing became gritty and labored.
+One night his breathing became gritty and labored.
 The caregiver didn't recognize the signs.
-We trusted her when she said everything was okay.
+She told us everything was okay.
+We believed her.
 He passed away that night.

-I keep thinking — if someone had known what to look for, maybe something could have been done.
-AidFirst is my small effort to make sure that moment of helplessness has somewhere to turn.
+We weren't negligent.
+We just didn't know.
+Not knowing made us reluctant to act.
+AidFirst exists because that reluctance cost us everything.

 ---